AnnapurnaBoddu/counting-colored-boxes/README.md

 5. Deploy: Once the setup is complete, Render will automatically deploy your app.
 It will provide a public URL where users can access the app.

+<b>Challenges Faced</b>

+•	<b>PDF to Image Conversion:</b> Converting PDFs to images while retaining quality was crucial for accurate box detection.
+We solved this by using the PyMuPDF library, which provides high-quality image rendering from PDF pages.

+•	<b>Handling Varying Color and Box Sizes:</b> Adjusting color detection ranges and filtering small contours helped in addressing the variations in the input files.

+•	<b>File Size for Hosting:</b>Coudn´t deploy the apllication on tiiny.host due to size constraint and azzure due to monitory reasons, found alternative site render.com